-$^{^{35}}$ We implement this approach to account for multiple transactions by different clinic chains in the same market and because it provides an intuitive test of market expansion.
+$^{^{36}}$ We implement this approach to account for multiple transactions by different clinic chains in the same market and because it provides an intuitive test of market expansion.

-$^{^{36}}$ We find quantitatively similar results when defining the market as commuting zones (developed by the Economic Research Service in 2000), which do not depend on population size (Appendix Table G5).
+37 We find quantitatively similar results when defining the market as commuting zones (developed by the Economic Research Service in 2000), which do not depend on population size (Appendix Table G5).

-As seen in Table 6, we find no support for business stealing and strong evidence in support of market expansion.
-We observe no reduction in cycles for independent clinics (Column 1), and for every additional cycle performed by a corporate clinic, there is one additional cycle at the market level (Column 2).
+(Column 1), and for every additional cycle performed by a corporate clinic, there is one additional cycle at the market level (Column 2).
 These results are consistent with chains providing resources needed to ease clinic capacity constraints and expand the set of patients utilizing IVF.
-Given the large unmet demand for fertility services, corporate clinics likely increase access to IVF.37 There are also similar patterns observed for the number of live births (Columns 3 and 4), providing evidence that the entry of corporate clinics does not significantly impact the IVF outcomes of independent clinics.
+Given the large unmet demand for fertility services, corporate clinics likely increase access to IVF.38 There are also similar patterns observed for the number of live births (Columns 3 and 4), providing evidence that the entry of corporate clinics does not significantly impact the IVF outcomes of independent clinics.